daronphang/coding_resources/computer-science/algorithms/sorting/comparison.md

 }
 ```

-### Divide and Conquer

-Recursively splits the sorting problem into more manageable sub-problems.
-Idea is that it will usually be easier to sort many smaller collections of items than one big one.

 ### Quicksort

 Idea is to repeatedly split/partition given array such that all items in first sub-array are smaller than all items in second sub-array, and then concatenate all sub-arrays to give sorted full array.
 At each stage, need to choose an item in array as pivot item which is kept in between and separate from both sub-arrays.
 During each stage, need to tell algorithm which part of array is under consideration.
 Average time complexity of O(nlog2n) and worst-case of O(n^2).